aiokitchen/aiomisc/docs/source/logging.rst

 `Rich`_ is a Python library for rich text and beautiful formatting in the terminal.

 `aiomisc.basic_config` has support for using `Rich`_ as a logging handler.
-But it isn't dependency and you have install `Rich`_ manually.
+But it isn't dependency and you have to install `Rich`_ manually.

 .. code-block:: bash